The Halfblood Chronicles: Elvenblood

 Elvenblood was published June 1, 1995.

-Shana and her allies – other halfblood wizards, escaped human slaves and dragon shamans - have gained a small victory over the elves, but there is a long way to go.
-There is one band of people, who have escaped the elvenlords and remained hidden for all these years: the Iron People.
-The mystery of how they have survived for so long is great.
+Shana and a group consisting of halfblood wizards, escaped human slaves, and dragon shamans have defeated the elves in one instance.
+A group known as the Iron People has remained undetected by the elvenlords.
+The method of their long-term survival is unknown.

 The elven world is now changing with revolt a very close option for some, while this is happening Shana meets the ancient Iron People and discovers a secret which could help free her people or could break it down to nothing.
 She is helped by a pair running from their father's estate because of one dangerous reason – in their small group there is a halfblood and everyone is checking to see if they have halfbloods in their midst.
 Lady Sheyrena an Treves and her brother Lorryn help the wizards by giving the young Lords iron jewelry, since most of them are treated no better than slaves.